Sir-Satan/Mythical_Lands/README.md

 While the current version of the mod may not include certain elements, the development team has an extensive roadmap for future updates, which includes:

 ### Current TO DO LIST
-- [85%] Add all materials into the mod
+- [110%] Add all materials into the mod (I added even more because i can't help myself)
 - [0%] Create crafting recipes for each item
 - [38%] Create new mobs
 - [0%] Create naturally spawning arenas
 - [0%] Create the rest of the bosses
-- [7%] Develop new biome concepts
+- [72%] Develop new biome concepts
 - [0%] Expand and create the bosses mechanics
 - [0%] Create a "skill Menu" to view additional buffs and perks used in the mod
 - [0%] Create and impliment a custom, dynamic magic system based on the new player resources